sugarhh/PriSEG/README.md

 #### Keywords: Image segmentation, privacy-preserving, secure multi-party computation, secret sharing technology

-The code will be made public later.
+The code will be provided at a later time.